hausiusi/gitdafa/README.md

 manually these two: `C:\Program Files\Git\usr\bin\` and `C:\Program Files\Git\cmd`

 ### Linux
-Running the script on linux should be quite straightforward and no specific installations need to be performed.
+Running the script on linux should be quite straightforward, and no specific installations need to be performed.

 ## Usage examples
-The script must be run from main directory (where the run.py is located).
+The script must be run from the main directory (where the run.py is located).

 To get familiar with available arguments `python run.py --help`